GeethaAkshaya/frt_project/README.md

 Problem Statement/Opportunity :  The poultry field, with its production in the form of eggs and meat, is of particular significance in providing a balanced diet for the human population.

-Project Description : in this project we have following the sub templates are home, about, short codes, gallery, contact and health bot.
+Project Description : in this project we have following the sub templates are home, about, sevices, contact and health bot.
 In index template we have the complete code about the project.
-In this index, we have the certain options like about, short code and contact.
+In this index, we have the certain options like about, services, gallery, contact.

 Primary Azure Technology : Static Web Apps, Azure Health Bot